 Step 1: Seek Legal Advice

-While amicable or collaborative divorce aims to reduce conflict, it is crucial for each spouse to seek independent legal advice.
+While amicable or collaborative divorce aims to reduce conflict, each spouse must seek independent legal advice.
 Consulting with a family lawyer who specialises in collaborative law or mediation will help you understand your rights and obligations.
 They can also act as a mediator in mediation sessions.

 Consider whether mediation or collaborative law is the most suitable approach for your situation.
 Both methods have their merits, and your lawyer can guide you in selecting the approach that aligns with your circumstances and goals.